stillmattwest/countdown-timer/README.md

 # countdown-timer
-A simple countdown timer built with react and redux
+A simple countdown timer built with React and Redux

 *note - screenshots not available on Github*